mohammad09010/CMPN202-Operating-Systems-Journal/week1.md

 * **Network Mode:** Host-Only Adapter and Bridged Adapter
 * **Subnet:** `192.168.56.101/24`

-This configuration ensures the server is isolated from the public internet preventing external attacks, while allowing direct SSH access from my workstation.
-This simulates a **Back-End** network often found in tiered web architecture.
+By​‍​‌‍​‍‌ configuring the server in this manner, the server is basically separated from the public internet, and thus, external attacks are prevented.
+At the same time, direct SSH access is still allowed from my workstation.
+This is a typical example of a network which is used as **Back-End** in a tiered web ​‍​‌‍​‍‌architecture.

 ## 6. System Specifications (CLI Evidence)
 The following screenshots verify the successful deployment of the headless server and the operating system specifications.